-As part of the opening ceremony the bridge was illuminated using state of the art electric lighting, lime light and magnesium lighting.
-Unfortunately the wind was very strong and repeatedly extinguished the magnesium flares to the disappointment of the crowds.
+As part of the opening ceremony, the bridge was illuminated using state of the art electric lighting, limelight and magnesium lighting.
+Unfortunately, the wind was very strong and repeatedly extinguished the magnesium flares to the disappointment of the crowds.

-Between 1945 and 1967 the bridge was illuminated on 4 occasions: 1951 (Festival of Britain), 1953 (Coronation of Queen Elizabeth II), 1959 (centenary of the death of Brunel), 1964 (centenary of the bridge opening) when 6,000 lamps were used.
+Between 1945 and 1967 the bridge was illuminated on four occasions: 1951 (Festival of Britain), 1953 (Coronation of Queen Elizabeth II), 1959 (centenary of the death of Brunel), 1964 (centenary of the bridge opening) when 6,000 lamps were used.
 In 1967 the bridge was lit on a permanent basis although there was great difficulty with theft of the bulbs!

 In 1959 Jane Atkinson photographed the illuminations.
 She revisited the bridge in 2015 with the same equipment to recreate the moment.
 Jane says: “When I was 8 years old, the bridge was lit up with strings of bulbs.
 It was a special occasion so Dad agreed to help me take a photograph.
 We carried our tall boy, mats and Box Brownie to the top of the Rock Slide.
 I was only allowed to take one picture and had to keep the camera absolutely still for one minute.
 It’s one of the best pictures I’ve ever taken!”

 Jane’s Box Brownie camera

 Above: Jane on Observatory Hill with her camera and tall boy.